Daily News · updated every day

 How to play

-1. Read the news-style headline and story summary — written the way real outlets write, not obviously fake.
+Pick a story from the front page — ten of them, written the way real outlets write, not obviously fake.

 Why this format works